 Besides the supermarket, Big Y plans to build an additional 5,000 square feet that will accommodate one or two yet to be named retailers.

-Preparing the site for construction, which includes the demolition of the former truck stop's buildings and the removal of the gasoline tanks, is
+Preparing the site for construction, which includes the demolition of the former truck stop's buildings and the removal of the gasoline tanks, is expected to take six to eight weeks, D'Amour Daley said.

 "It will take a little while to get the site ready for construction," she said.
 "We will be a little bit at the mercy of the weather.
 But we've constructed buildings in the winter before.
 It's just a little slower."